 For Full Attestation, in general, a single identifier will be used as part of the certificate representing direct service provider initiated calls on its IP based voice network.
 A service provider though may choose to have a pool of identifiers to differentiate regions or classes of customers for example.
 Best practices will likely develop as the traceback and illegitimate call identification practices evolve.

-For Partial Attestation, a single identifier per customer is required in order to differentiate calls both for traceback and for reputation segmentation so one customers reputation doesn’t affect other customers or the service provider’s call reputation.
+For Partial Attestation, a single identifier per customer is required in order to differentiate calls both for traceback and for reputation segmentation so one customer’s reputation doesn’t affect other customers or the service provider’s call reputation.
 A service provider may choose to be more granular (e.g., per node per customer) depending on size and classes of services that the service provider offers as well.

 For Gateway Attestation, best practices would be to be a granular as possible, per trunk or node to allow for trace back identification and reputation scoring.